syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Bookmarks.md

 The following code example shows how to insert a simple text by using [BookmarkNavigator](https://help.syncfusion.com/cr/file-formats/Syncfusion.DocIO.DLS.BookmarksNavigator.html).

 {% tabs %}

+{% highlight c# tabtitle="C# [Cross-platform]" %}
+//Loads the template document
+FileStream fileStreamPath = new FileStream(@"Bookmarks.docx", FileMode.Open, FileAccess.Read, FileShare.ReadWrite);
+WordDocument document = new WordDocument(fileStreamPath, FormatType.Docx);
+//Creates the bookmark navigator instance to access the bookmark BookmarksNavigator bookmarkNavigator = new BookmarksNavigator(document);
+//Moves the virtual cursor to the location before the end of the bookmark "Northwind" bookmarkNavigator.MoveToBookmark("Northwind");
+//Inserts a new text before the bookmark end of the bookmark bookmarkNavigator.InsertText(" Northwind Database is a set of tables containing data fitted into predefined categories.");
+//Saves the Word document to MemoryStream
+MemoryStream stream = new MemoryStream();
+document.Save(stream, FormatType.Docx);
+//Closes the document
+document.Close();
+{% endhighlight %}

 {% highlight c# tabtitle="C# [Windows-specific]" %}
 WordDocument document = new WordDocument("Bookmarks.docx", FormatType.Docx);